Scheduler, Webserver, Executor, Metastore

 What is the difference between execution_date and the actual time a DAG runs?
 Why does this confuse people?

 execution_date (now called logical_date) marks the start of the data interval, not when the DAG runs.
 A daily DAG with execution_date 2026-01-15 runs at the end of that interval: 2026-01-16T00:00.
-This means the DAG for 'today' actually runs 'tomorrow.'
+So the DAG for 'today' runs 'tomorrow'.
 Interviewers ask this because it is the most common source of confusion in Airflow.
 A strong answer explains data_interval_start, data_interval_end, and how to use them in templates for idempotent queries.

 How do you implement idempotent tasks in Airflow?
 Why is idempotency important?